President’s wing takes AIM at 3rd Annual Black Aviation Heritage Flight

 |0

-This work, President’s wing takes AIM at 3rd Annual Black Aviation Heritage Flight [Image 14 of 14], by TSgt Kentavist Brackin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, President’s wing takes AIM at 3rd Annual Black Aviation Heritage Flight, by TSgt Kentavist Brackin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT